BeingTomGreen/ansible-role-jellyfin-docker/README.md

 #### Intel

-If you're rocking an Itel card, setup is also nice and simple:
+If you're rocking an Intel card, setup is also nice and simple:

 ```yaml
 ---